 See full summary »

 A ditzy American girl visiting Monte Carlo is hired by a tennis champ to be his "cardboard lover"--to pretend to be in love with him so he can teach his two-timing fiancé a lesson and win ...
 See full summary »

 Mamie, an orphan girl who was abused in the orphanage, is taken in by Mrs. Caldwell, a kindly woman with a young son named Alexander.
 Mamie hits it off with the lad, and nicknames him "...
 See full summary »

 Marge is a capable secretary, but her bosses are more interested in her than her abilities.
 This causes her to be frequently unemployed.
 To get a job, she changes her look to make herself ...
 See full summary »

 Peg and her father live a simple life in an Irish fishing village.
 One day Sir Gerald arrives at the village to tell Pat that Peg is heir to estate of her grandfather, who hated Pat.
 The ...
 See full summary »

 J. Farrell MacDonald

 During World War I, a French girl is romanced by an American doughboy even though she is promised to a French soldier who is fighting at the front.
-When the French soldier returns from the war blind, she realizes that her heart is really with the Yank and she follows him to "Second Forty Street" in New York.
+She falls in love with the Yank however out of her commitment to her French soldier she stays with him especially since he returns from the war blind.
+Do circumstances change so she can follow him to "Second Forty Street" in New York?
 Musical numbers include "Just You, Just Me."
 Written by

 Was this review helpful to you?